-1 This Statement was approved by the Board.
+This Statement was approved by the Board.
 It details the Governance practices in place for the Alara Consolidated Entity for its financial year ended on the most recent 30 June.
-Details of Director and Committee Memberships are, however, current at the date of lodgment on ASX.
+Details of Director and Committee Memberships are, however, current at the date of lodgment of this document on ASX.

-Without limiting the Board's general role, the Board's principal functions and responsibilities include the matters set out below, subject to delegation to Senior Management as specified elsewhere in this Statement or as appropriate:
+Without limiting the Board's role, the Board's principal functions and responsibilities include the matters set out below, subject to delegation to Senior Management as specified elsewhere in this Statement or as appropriate:

-- formulation and approval of the Company's strategic direction, objectives and goals, (a) - (b) prudential control of the Company's finances and operations and monitoring financial performance, - (c) resourcing, review and monitoring of Senior Management; - ensuring that adequate internal control systems and procedures exist and are complied with, (d) - identification of significant business risks and ensuring that risk is adequately managed, (e) - timeliness, accuracy and effectiveness of communications with and reporting to Shareholders and the (f) market, and - establishment and maintenance of appropriate ethical standards. (g)
+- (a) formulation and approval of the Company's strategic direction, objectives and goals, - (b) prudential control of the Company's finances and operations and monitoring financial performance, - (c) resourcing, review and monitoring of Senior Management; - (d) ensuring that adequate internal control systems and procedures exist and are complied with, - (e) identification of significant business risks and ensuring that risk is adequately managed, - (f) timeliness, accuracy and effectiveness of communications with and reporting to Shareholders and the market, and - (g) establishment and maintenance of appropriate ethical standards.